Blériot, Louis (1872–1936)

 Blériot was born in Cambrai, France, and obtained a degree in Arts and Trades from École Centrale Paris.
 He invented automobile headlamps and established a very successful acetylene headlamp business, amassing a small fortune.
 He used the money from his business to experiment with towed gliders on the Seine River, learning much about aircraft and flight dynamics.
 He built a model ornithopter, which further aroused his interest in aircraft.
 Bleriot's earliest real aircraft design was for a glider, built in 1905 by another aircraft manufacturer, and he experimented with many biplane and monoplane configurations.
 His designs were modified and consistently improved, and his planes became known for their high quality and performance.

-Blériot did not invent the monoplane; a Romanian lawyer turned inventor who lived in Paris, Trajan Vuia, built the first one that achieved successful flight, flying 12 meters (40 feet) on March 18, 1906.
+Blériot did not invent the monoplane; a Romanian lawyer turned inventor who lived in Paris, Trajan Vuia, built the first one that achieved successful flight, flying 12 m (40 ft) on Mar 18, 1906.
 That year, Blériot switched from a biplane to a monoplane configuration to increase the efficiency of the wing structure.
-Then, in 1907 at Bagatelle, France, he flew a plane he had designed himself, the Bleriot Model VII, for the first time, flying more than 500 meters (1,640 feet).
+Then, in 1907 at Bagatelle, France, he flew a plane he had designed himself, the Bleriot Model VII, for the first time, flying more than 500 m (1,640 ft).
 Although the craft itself was not considered a success, the Model VII set the pattern for much of Europe's monoplane development.

 Risks and challenges